brandon-moy/ajax-project/README.md

-# Pokédex
+# ajax-project

-A web application for Pokemon trainers who want to research and save their favourite Pokemon.
+A dynamic HTML, CSS, and JavaScript solo project